Meet the NASMA Board

 Vice-Chair Communications, Stephen McCartney (Acting)

-Vice-Chair Training & Development, Gretta Gavin - profile to follow
+Vice-Chair Training & Development, Gretta Gavin

 I have worked within welfare and funding in education for over nine years and currently work as the Student Budget Counsellor at University College Birmingham, dealing with both further and higher education students.
 I provide advice and guidance on all money matters and manage a range of funds for students facing financial difficulty.
 I am currently the point of contact for independent and estranged students and I’m responsible for developing an entry offer that meets their needs.